jasonish/stamusctl/README.md

     - `content` to set configuration files
       - `[host folder]:[configuration folder]` to set specific configuration files (ex: ./nginx:/nginx)

+### Login
+`stamusctl login` is the command used to login to image registries.
+This way, you can pull images from private registries.

+- `login` is used to login to image registries
+  - `--registry` to select registry
+  - `--user` to input user
+  - `--pass` to input password

 ## Examples
 ```
 // Init via user prompt